 4. What are the requirements to take an MOT program?

 You are required to be a current member and have earned a Professional rating in the appropriate PTR Level 1 Certification.
 You must also be coaching full time.
 Upon successful completion of the program, you are required to have 12 hours of approved continuing education per year.
 For a listing of acceptable continuing education courses, please refer to the Merit Achievement Program (MAP).

 5. How long does each MOT program take?

 Earning a MOT qualification will take a minimum of nine (9) months.
 There are two practical modules with online learning before and after each.
-The first module is four (4) days in a selected city, followed four months later by a second four (4) day module.
+The first module is four (4) days in a selected city, followed several months later by a second four (4) day module.
 Some of the work will be done during your normal coaching hours.
 These programs take up to 200+ hours and participants may have up to two (2) years to complete the program.

 6. How is online learning presented for the MOT?

 Some of the learning is through worksheets and the development of different schemes of work.
 Analysis of match play and technical skills are through video of your own players.
 Additional work will continue through your current program lesson plans at your facility, as well as a written project.